emard/esp32ecp5/README.md

     ftp> ls sd

 "site" can exec() any micropython command.
-Quotes ("") and backslash escaping may be required.
+If command needs quotes, use double quotes outside and single quotes inside:

+    lftp> site "print('abc')"

 Actual syntax may vary between ftp clients.

     ftp> site import ecp5; ecp5.passthru()
     lftp> site "import ecp5; ecp5.passthru()"
     250-
     ecp5.prog("passthru41113043.bit.gz")
-    Warning: SPI(-1, ...) is deprecated, use SoftSPI(...) instead 282624 bytes uploaded in 613 ms (461 kB/s)
+    282624 bytes uploaded in 613 ms (461 kB/s)
     250 OK
-    lftp> site ecp5.flash(\"passthru41113043.bit.gz\",0x200000)
+    lftp> site "ecp5.flash('passthru41113043.bit.gz',0x200000)"
     250-
-    Warning: SPI(-1, ...) is deprecated, use SoftSPI(...) instead 0x200000 4K wwwwwwwwwwwwwwww
+    0x200000 4K wwwwwwwwwwwwwwww
     0x210000 4K wwwwwwwww
     102400 bytes uploaded in 5890 ms (17 kB/s)
     4K blocks: 25 total, 25 erased, 25 written.

-Theoretically "site" should work well if there is enough RAM but even on ESP32-WROVER with 2MB there is instability.
+Theoretically "site" should work well if there is enough RAM.
-After few ecp5.prog() or ecp5.flash(), FTP traffic stops and ESP32 freezes.
+During upload of bitstream FPGA lines may have unpredictable state.
+If a glitch occurs at ESP32 "EN" and other pins, ESP32 may reset or freeze (stop responding) until next power off/on cycle.

 It is possible to directly put a binary file
 (not gzipped) from "ftp>" prompt into FPGA, FLASH or